KellyBarbosa/TCP-multithreading/README.md

 ## Multithreading Management

-After being started, the server was executed in an infinite loop to be always available to receive new connections from clients, and for each new one that started a new connection with the server, a new thread was created to manage requests from this client.
+After being started, the server was executed in an infinite loop to always be available to receive new connections from clients, and for each new client that started a new connection with the server, a new thread was created to manage requests from this client.

 ``` python
 while True: